pyapp-kit/magicgui/docs/api/widgets/bases.md

 While most users will never instantiate these classes directly, the methods and properties of these classes are inherited by all widgets, and define the common API for all widgets.
-It is worth being aware of the type of widget you are working with.
+Therefore, it is worth being aware of the type of widget you are working with.

 ## Summary